Why airfocus

 “That problem-solving mindset you develop early on as a product person,” giving one the ability to face the chaos without panicking is just one of the attributes Emma has spotted in the best product leaders.

-Emma has worked in several high-level product management roles and clocked hundreds of hours as a Product Leadership Coach.
+Emma has worked in several senior product management roles, helping to create unicorns at Funding Circle and Multiverse.
+She has also clocked hundreds of hours as a Product Leadership coach – trusted by leaders at a wide range of companies like Google, Tide, Ravio, and Lloyds Banking Group.
 This combination gives her a unique perspective, as someone who understands the industry from the inside but can also step back and observe trends and themes.

 So, what are the universal challenges Emma has observed?
 And how do you overcome them?